Growing your accounting firm requires a serious and strategic approach, and having a detailed marketing strategy in place is essential.

 And although traditional advertising tactics are still working, focusing on digital marketing will yield better results and reduce your costs.

 No marketing strategy will be successful unless you know your target market and your clients’ needs inside out.

 Establishing your speciality and carving out your niche should precede all your marketing efforts.
-Create an ideal customer profile and try to understand the challenges they face.
+Create an ideal customer profile and try to understand the challenges they face, (reach more customers).

 This doesn’t mean that you have to become an expert in the field of engineering to be able to offer accounting services to an engineering firm.
 But, understanding the issues they struggle with will add up to your professional expertise and help you market your services better.

 The top niches for accounting firms include international tax, IT, and estate accounting.

 For example, 81% of people start their customer journey online as they conduct research on the internet before making a purchase.

 It’s obvious that having a strong online presence will help you attract your target audience more easily.
 Besides that, digital marketing is more effective and efficient, since you can track your efforts and identify what works and what doesn’t yield results.

 When it comes to marketing for accounting firms, having a well-designed and optimized website is a surefire way to generate high-quality traffic and help your leads find your firm.

 Here are the factors you should take into consideration when building or updating the website for your accounting business.